RookiePlayers/clockit/README.md

   • Git repository path and branch
   • Associated issue (from Jira or branch name)
   • Comment
+  • Goals (if any were completed)

 You’ll see the current timer and controls in the status bar (bottom-left).

+### Goals and Jira subtasks

+- Open the **Goals** side panel to add, complete, or delete goals.
+Completion time is recorded.
+- If Jira is connected, choose **Import from Jira issue** to search by key/summary and pull subtasks into goals automatically.
+- When you stop a session and any goals are completed, Clockit skips the freeform comment and uses “Complete goals set,” attaching the goal titles and durations to the CSV and exports.

 ---
 ## Exporting Worklogs